 Repair of a cleft palate often requires multiple surgeries over the course of 18 years.
-The first surgery to repair the palate usually occurs when the baby is between six and 12 months old.
+The first surgery to repair the palate usually occurs by the time a baby is six to 12 months old.
 The initial surgery creates a functional palate, reduces the chances that fluid will develop in the middle ears, and aids in the proper development of the teeth and facial bones.